In Focus: Tesla Bulls and Bears

 The lesson here is to always be aware of sentiment, and to make sure you are on the right side of it.
 A large number of stocks have no significant sentiment either way, those that do the sentiment comes from Wall Street professionals setting buy, sell, or hold recommendations on the stock.
 Fundamentals are important, it's how I make all of my investment decisions, but sometimes fundamentals can't beat sentiment.

 Fundamentals also change, and for Tesla the fundamentals started to change in Q3 2019.
 Tesla reported a surprise profit during its earnings release.
 Elon and company were expected to lose $0.23 per share, instead they ended up making $1.91 per share.
-For Q4 2019, Tesla reported another profitable quarter, this time beat earnings estimates by $0.38 per share.
+For Q4 2019, Tesla reported another profitable quarter, this time beating earnings estimates by $0.38 per share.

 Tesla was evolving, and the Tesla short sellers who refused to evolve with the news and updates have caused themselves and their clients massive losses.
 One article put the paper loss of Tesla short sellers at $2.5 billion.
 That's a lot of money to lose to prove a point that the fundamentals don't support the valuation.

-I've written about Tesla several times in the past and have been very critical about Elon Musk's behavior.
+I've written about Tesla several times in the past and have been very critical of Elon Musk's behavior.
 My thought has always been if I'm investing in a company I need a grown up at the head.
 A grown up who is considered a genius would be great, but I'd take a focused grown up of average intelligence over an unfocused genius who participates in Twitter feuds.
 Even with those views I never shorted the company long term.
 Yes, I played a few day trade shorts here and there when a pattern presented itself, but I was in and out within minutes.
 To me, the sentiment for the company was just too much to bet against.
 Unfortunately the infamous Tesla shorts didn't read what I had to say or just didn't care about the sentiment of the common person, and for that they lost, they lost big.

 Today, bulls and sentiment beat bears and fundamentals.